Next.js vs WordPress SEO

 Why This Matters

-Google's 2021 Update: Page Experience = ranking factor.
+Google's 2021 Update: Page Experience is a ranking factor.
 Fast = better rankings.
 Next.js gives you a structural advantage.
 Note: actual performance depends heavily on hosting, caching setup, and optimization — these figures represent typical unoptimized WordPress vs optimized Next.js deployments.

 4. Automatic Image Optimization